NZ Topographic maps for Orux Maps, Locus Maps, AMap Viewer, and Guru Maps

 Scroll down to the bottom of the page for more maps, and some other app suggestions for travel and hiking.

-- Option 2 NZ_TopographicA.mbtiles (1,867,662,336 bytes) Updated from Linz Data Service May 2018.
-This has some zoom levels removed to make the file smaller, but works well on AMap, Locus and Galileo.
+Option 2 NZ_TopographicA.mbtiles (1,794,352,128 bytes) Updated from Linz Data Service May 2020.
+This has some zoom levels removed to make the file smaller, but works well on AMap, Locus and Guru Maps.

 These are very large files and could take a few minutes to several hours to download depending on the speed of your internet connection.
 Do not download using mobile data unless you are very sure how much it will cost.